the-hit-audio-audiobook-free/.github/profile/README.md

-# the hit audio audiobook free​
+# The Hit Audio Audiobook Free​

 ### About this book
 "The Hit" introduces Shep, a mafia hitman, whose next target, Cameron, is nothing like he expects.
 As their lives intertwine in a battle of survival, an unexpected bond forms.
 This enemies-to-lovers romance packs danger, sass, and sizzling chemistry into a thrilling, emotional ride of protection and forbidden love.